Social media ‘dark patterns’ nudging Australian kids into shady data harvesting

 Decorative image

-Apps popular with kids, including the likes of Tik Tok, Instagram, and Snapchat, have such confusing terms of use that users need a university degree to understand what they’re signing up to, a new report by Reset Australia has found.
+Apps popular with kids, including the likes of Tik Tok, Instagram, and Snapchat, have such confusing terms of use that users need a university degree to understand what they’re signing up to, a new report by Reset Tech Australia has found.

 The report, Did we really consent to this?
 Terms & Conditions and young people’s data, ranks the ease of understanding a minor could have on reading the Terms and Conditions on popular video streaming, online gaming, messaging, and social media services.
-Analysing the use of language, design, and dark patterns, which nudge people towards specific decisions, Reset Australia scored each platform out of 5 stars.
+Analysing the use of language, design, and dark patterns, which nudge people towards specific decisions, Reset Tech Australia scored each platform out of 5 stars.
 The highest score was 2.5 stars out of 5, for Epic Games, with two platforms, Tik Tok and Spotify, scoring 0.
 See score table below.

 “It’s nearly impossible for kids to opt out of data collection.
-Complex and opaque Terms and Conditions mean young people have even less opportunity to meaningfully consent to how their data is collected and used." said Rys Farthing, Reset Australia’s Children’s Data Policy Director.
+Complex and opaque Terms and Conditions mean young people have even less opportunity to meaningfully consent to how their data is collected and used." said Rys Farthing, Reset Tech Australia’s Children’s Data Policy Director.

 “These apps are designed to be easy for young people to use, but when it comes to disclosing how data will be collected and stored, suddenly they become very difficult to understand.
 ‘Dark patterns’ are nudging kids to agree to terms and conditions, without making any effort to explain them coherently.”

-Reset Australia, which advocates against digital harms, found the Ts and Cs of nine of the 10 surveyed apps required a tertiary level reading age, and on average would take one hour and 46 minutes to read.
+Reset Tech Australia, which advocates against digital harms, found the Ts and Cs of nine of the 10 surveyed apps required a tertiary level reading age, and on average would take one hour and 46 minutes to read.

 “To put this into perspective, Tik Tok’s terms and conditions run the length of two novels, or about 6 hours of reading at a university level.
 If all two billion people who use TikTok read the full terms and conditions, it would take 1.24 million years of effort,” Dr Farthing said.

-Working with YouGov, Reset Australia polled 400 16- and 17-year-olds and found only 7% of young people are confident they understood the terms and conditions they have ‘accepted’, and only 4% read them all the time.
+Working with YouGov, Reset Tech Australia polled 400 16- and 17-year-olds and found only 7% of young people are confident they understood the terms and conditions they have ‘accepted’, and only 4% read them all the time.

 “Surveyed young people told us they don’t understand what they’re signing up for, and want to see better recognition of their data rights,” Dr Farthing said.